Bike Share Program

 - Stay in designated bikes lanes around town.

 - Wear visible, bright colors, especially at night.

 - Follow the rules of the road, read the road signs, and stay alert.

 - Bikes should be locked securely through the front tires then the bike frame and finally to a bicycle rack.

 - Bikes should never be locked or chained to roadway signposts, parking meters, or railing.
 Only lock bikes to approved bicycle racks.

-- Bikes shall not be operated on pedestrian walkways or within campus buildings
+- Bikes shall not be operated on pedestrian walkways or within campus buildings.

 - Review the safety guidelines from the County of Hawaiʻi or visit the Student Life Center front desk to see a bigger poster with information.